RESEARCH STARTER

 Detection and Treatment

 Methods for the detection of sarin in military situations include test papers, test kits, and electronic devices.
-The M8 test paper for soldiers is impregnated with three dyes and responds with three color changes characteristic of different classes of chemical warfare agent.
+The M8 test paper for soldiers is impregnated with three dyes and responds with three color changes characteristic of different classes of chemical warfare agents.
 The M256A1 test kit contains a simple apparatus for sampling and applying chemical tests.
 Among more sophisticated methods are those that use small mass spectrometers, about the size of a brick; these devices can sample the ambient air directly and detect individual compounds.
-Even smaller detectors that use AchE on a silicon chip or compounds with fluorescence that reacts to nerve agents have also been developed.
+Even smaller detectors that use AChE on a silicon chip or compounds with fluorescence that react to nerve agents have also been developed.

 Treatment of sarin poisoning follows removal of the victim from contaminated clothing and all other contact with the toxic substance.
-Atropine may be given by injection to provide some relief from symptoms, as it inhibits binding of excess acetylcholine at some receptors.
+Atropine may be given by injection to provide some relief from symptoms, as it inhibits the binding of excess acetylcholine at some receptors.
 Diazepam may be administered to control the muscular spasms caused by the nerve agent, and pralidoxime methanesulfonate (P2S) is helpful in removing it from AChE.

 Prophylaxis consists of drugs administered before sarin exposure occurs to increase resistance and reduce the severity of possible symptoms.
 Among the drugs used are atropine and pyridostigmine bromide.